jgmakin/ecog2txt/README.md

     * `grid_size`: Set this to match the dimensions of your ECoG grid.
     * `text_sequence_vocab_file`: You can provide a file with a list, one word per line, of all words to be targeted by the decoder.
 This key specifies just the *name* of the file; the file itself must live in the `text_dir` specified in `__init__.py`.
 If you set this key to `None`, the package will attempt to build a list of unique targets directly from the `TFRecord`s.
 An example vocab_file, `vocab.mocha-timit.1806`, is included in this package.
     * `data_mapping`: Use this to set which data to use as inputs and outputs for the sequence-to-sequence network--see `_ecog_token_generator` below.
-    * `DataGenerator`: In the `manifest.yaml`, this points to the `ECoGDataGenerator` in `data_generators.py`, but you will probably want to subclass this class and point to your new (sub)class instead--see next item.
+    * `DataGenerator`: In the `manifest`, this points to the `ECoGDataGenerator` in `data_generators.py`, but you will probably want to subclass this class and point to your new (sub)class instead--see next item.

     You can probably get away with leaving the rest of the values in the `.yaml` at their default values, at least for your first run.